-German Gummi Bears, the Cult Candy
+HARIBO Gummi Bears, Germany's Cult Candy

-HAns RIegel BOnn.
 The first two letters of his christian name, his surname and his hometown.

 Which was quite useful because in 1923 Gertrud gave birth to the first of their three children.

-The original, and appropriate, advertising slogan, "HARIBO macht Kinder froh", which literally translates as "HARIBO makes children happy", was created in the mid-30s, and by the time the WWII began the company 'had been making so many children happy' with their German gummy bears it was employing around 400 workers.
+The original advertising slogan, "HARIBO macht Kinder froh", literally "HARIBO makes children happy", was created in the mid-30's, and by the time the WWII began the company had been "making so many children happy" with their German gummy bears it was employing around 400 workers.

-Hans Riegel died in 1945 and his two sons were prisoners of war, so his wife Gertrud ran what remained of the business, with its 30 employees, until they returned in l946.
+Hans Riegel died in 1945 and his two sons were prisoners of war, so his wife Gertrud ran what remained of the business, with 30 employees, until they returned in l946.

 Then they are covered with a fine coating of beeswax, so they shine and don't stick together, and packaged.